Chance Meeting on a Dissecting Table of a Sewing Machine and an Umbrella

-Chance Meeting on a Dissecting Table of a Sewing Machine and an Umbrella is the debut album by British industrial music group Nurse With Wound, released on their own United Dairies label in 1979.
+Chance Meeting on a Dissecting Table of a Sewing Machine and an Umbrella is the debut album by the British industrial music project Nurse with Wound, released on their own United Dairies label in 1979.
 An unusual record which blends noise and jamming, it is described by AllMusic as "one of the more glowing examples of late-70s industrial noise" and defunct UK music magazine Sounds summed up their response by abandoning their usual star rating system to award the album a full 5 question marks.
 FACT magazine ranked the album at #51 on their list of "The 100 best albums of the 1970s".
-The album's artwork includes the Nurse with Wound list, an insert which lists several dozen avant-garde, rock, krautrock and other "weird" recording artists who influenced the group.
+The album's artwork includes the Nurse with Wound list, an insert which lists several dozen avant-garde, krautrock, jazz, and other "weird" recording artists who influenced the group.
 Further, the album's back cover bears the dedication: "This album is dedicated to LUIGI RUSSOLO."
 Russolo was himself a pioneering noise music artist of the early 20th century.

 The album's equally unusual title is a quote from the surreal, poetic novel Les Chants de Maldoror by Uruguayan-born French author Isidore-Lucien Ducasse, written under the pseudonym Comte de Lautréamont: